remysucre/pandoc-csv-table/README.md

-# csv-table.lua

-Pandoc Lua filter that converts fenced-div CSV into a native `pandoc.Table`.
+Lua filter for making Pandoc tables with CSV fenced-divs.

-Requires pandoc ≥ 2.17.

 ## Usage